San Juan River (Colorado River tributary): Geology

 Though Tectonic forces about 2–3 million years ago caused the terrain to rise across the Monument Upwarp in southeast Utah and northeast Arizona, the river maintained its course as an antecedent stream.
 The Monument Upwarp consists of a series of parallel anticlines and synclines running generally north to south in an area roughly 90 mi long and 35 mi wide.
 Where the river passes through these formations, it has sliced deep canyons through the reddish rock.
 In places, the San Juan has entrenched its ancient meanders thousands of feet into the bedrock, as can be observed in Goosenecks State Park, where it winds 6 mi through a set of horseshoe bends while traveling a straight-line distance of only 1.5 mi.
 The canyon cutting was accelerated during the Pleistocene Ice Ages when the climate of the area was much wetter.
 The wetter climate resulted in floods of up to 1000000 cuft/s–ten times larger than any flooding of the San Juan in recorded human history.

-The San Juan River flows through highly erodible sedimentary rock–such as sandstone, siltstone, and shale–that makeup rock formations such as the slide-prone Chinle Formation.
+The San Juan River flows through highly erodible sedimentary rock–such as sandstone, siltstone, and shale–that make up rock formations such as the slide-prone Chinle Formation.
 As a result, the San Juan is an extremely muddy river, contributing more than half of the sediment that occurs in the upper Colorado River above Lees Ferry despite accounting for only 14 percent of the total runoff.